 Of Jaguars, Sky Islands, and Us

 In Arizona mountains just north of the Mexico border, jaguars, once believed to be killed off in the state, have appeared on camera traps, much to the delight of locals.
-But though many welcome the rare cats' return, they are gravely threatened by a proposed open-pit copper mine, and the peril of a new, impenetrable wall.
+But though some welcome the rare cats return, they are threatened by mines, cars, poachers, and most of all, by the construction of a new, impenetrable wall.